Gender Studies

 Black Studies: Winston Grady-Willis

-English: Barbara Black, Joseph Cermatori, Bakary Diaby, Catherine Golden, Kate Greenspan, Susannah Mintz, Jamie Parra, Sandamini Ranwalage, Mason Stokes
+English: Barbara Black, Joseph Cermatori, Bakary Diaby, Catherine Golden, Susannah Mintz, Jamie Parra, Sandamini Ranwalage, Mason Stokes

 Environmental Studies & Sciences: Nurcan Atalan-Helicke